-You get lots of travel flexibility with AMEX Membership Rewards points.
-Because if you don’t have set travel plans for a future trip, these transferable points give you the option to choose from multiple airline and hotel partners when the time comes.
+You get lots of travel flexibility with Amex Membership Rewards points.
+That’s because if you don’t have set travel plans for a future trip, these transferable points give you the option to choose from multiple airline and hotel partners when the time comes.

 The Ultimate Guide to American Express Membership Rewards Points:

-- Part 1 – Transfer Partners
+- Part 1 – Transfer partners

-- Part 2 – How to Transfer Points
+- Part 2 – How to transfer points

-- Part 4 – Best Ways to Fly to Hawaii
+- Part 4 – Best ways to fly to Hawaii

-- Part 5 – Best Ways to Fly to Canada & Alaska
+- Part 5 – Best ways to fly to Canada & Alaska

-- Part 6 – Best Ways to Fly to Caribbean & Mexico
+- Part 6 – Best ways to fly to Caribbean & Mexico

-- Part 7 – Best Ways to Fly to Europe
+- Part 7 – Best ways to fly to Europe

-- Part 8 – India & Middle East
+- Part 8 – Best ways to fly to India & Middle East

 - Part 9 – Africa